chees/escaperoom/README.md

 Transparent chameleon ("I want to be yellow") on screen with camera.
 Point camera at something yellow to solve https://static.gamespot.com/uploads/scale_small/362/3627313/3053060-0971451908-97714.jpg

+Puzzle 7:
+Pass it on.
+Pass some message between players.

 Don't push button (reset)